 The government has recognised that certain non-domestic energy users in the UK and Northern Ireland are vulnerable to higher energy pricing due to their energy intensive and trade exposure.
 As a result, these sectors will receive a greater discount which will only apply to 70% of energy volumes, levels set are, electricity ‘maximum discount’ £89.1/MWh with price threshold of £185/MWh and gas ‘maximum discount’ £40/MWh with a price threshold of £99/MWh.

-Eligible sectors (ETII's), can be found here.
+Find Eligible sectors (ETII's) here.

 Eligibility, and the application process will be published by the government in due course.